• Skip to primary navigation

 The BEST Lactation Cookies recipe (for nursing mamas!)

-When I had Neo, I knew I wanted to breastfeed, but I didn't know how challenging it would be and so I went on a quest to develop the best lactation cookies recipe that would not only help maintain my milk supply, but also taste DELICIOUS and homemade.
+When I had my first child, I knew I wanted to breastfeed, but I didn't know how challenging it would be.
+I felt like my milk supply wasn't quite what it should be, so I went on a quest to develop the best lactation cookies recipe that would not only help maintain my milk supply, but also taste DELICIOUS.
+These homemade lactation cookies are easy to make without any egg or dairy, and they are such a treat with big dark chocolate chunks.

 lactation cookies recipe